The Department of Communities is reviewing and updating the "Age Friendly Communities: A Western Australian Approach" toolkit and is seeking input.

 Youth Week WA 2019 is the single largest celebration of young people on the Western Australian youth calendar.
 The Department of Communities invites young people aged 18–25 years to nominate for Youth Week WA's Ambassador or Deputy Ambassador roles.

-2018 marks 100 years since the end of World War 1.
-The end of WW1 (Armistice) is acknowledged every year in Australia on 11 November – Remembrance Day.
+2018 marks 100 years since the end of the First World War.
+The end of the First World War (Armistice) is acknowledged every year in Australia on 11 November – Remembrance Day.
 On 11 November 1918, the war ended after more than four years.
-More than 32,200 Western Australians enlisted for service in WW1.
+More than 32,200 Western Australians enlisted for service in the First World War.
 This year the Department of Communities is coordinating a number of activities to commemorate the centenary of Armistice.
-Find out more.

 The Department of Communities is leading the development of a whole-of-community plan to tackle homelessness in Western Australia.